-Loren Kite — Director
+Loren Kite (he/him) — Director

 Loren grew up picking through his father’s garage for his next big adventure.
 He has very fond memories of carrying around his first hammer and all of the work they did together.
 Their glory eventually lead him to a BFA in Production Management from the Theatre School at DePaul University and an AAS in Carpentry from Seattle Central’s Center for Wood Construction.
 Loren has worked for youth and children’s theatres in Chicago and Seattle.
 In his free time, Loren builds cat and human furniture and dreams up new and exciting Kids’ Carpentry Seattle projects.

 Loren has been teaching Kids’ Carpentry since 2009 and is thrilled to be leading the Seattle branch of this exciting program.
 Loren has great relationships with kids and knows from experience how patience and positive attention can make a big impact.
 He is excited to share his enthusiasm with a new generation of eager carpenters.